harsha0571/steg-compression/README.md

-### steg-compression
+# Steg-compression

-Images are encrypted into one another using steganography and does with some more work into it a system can be devised to make a compression system out of it
+Images are encrypted into one another using steganography and thus with some more work into it a system can be devised to make a compression system out of it though not lossless